 Pancratz Mentor Program

-The Pancratz Career Development Center's Mentor Program is an opportunity for students to connect through formal mentorship with an experienced professional.
-Students will have the ability to develop their skill set, seek advice, and begin to build a professional network.
-We have created this program to offer a valuable educational experience for the Nistler College of Business & Public Administration students.
+The Pancratz Mentor Program is an opportunity for students in the UND Nistler College of Business and Public Administration to connect with experienced professionals through formal mentorship.
+Mentees will have the ability to develop their professional skills, seek career advice, and begin to build a professional network.
+Applications are currently closed for the 2025-2026 cohort and will reopen for 2026-2027 cohort in the spring of 2026.

 - Have completed at least one full academic year (second-year student status)